 The latest Gecko firmware can be found here.

 The Gecko is supremely simple to use in the field.
 With its in-built display and keypad it can be completely configured without the need to connect a laptop or use a mobile device – your user interface is always there, ready to go.

 Within seconds of applying power, the Gecko is recording data to the removable SD card using industry standard MiniSEED data format with continuous data storage for over a year of data.
 Gecko by far the easiest to use professional high dynamic range digitiser and recorder available today.

 We also have waterproof versions of the Gecko with built-in sensors.
-The Blast is our most affordable all-in-one digital velocity sensor, designed for continuous vibration and peak particle velocity (PPV) monitoring from nearby sources such as construction/demolition equipment or blasting activity.
+The Blast is our most affordable all-in-one digital 4.5Hz velocity sensor, designed for continuous vibration and peak particle velocity (PPV) monitoring from nearby sources such as construction/demolition equipment.
+The Force extends sensitivity down to 2Hz for advanced blast monitoring.
 The SMA has the same form factor but uses internal acceleration sensors for recording strong ground motion from high shock, high amplitude sources, for example when your monitoring point is near a blast source.

 Our professional range of digital sensors uses high sensitivity velocity and acceleration sensors, all requiring a slightly larger, but still compact, waterproof chassis.
 The Tremor uses a velocity sensor that can be tuned for general vibration monitoring or optimised for detecting local earthquakes (within a few hundred kilometres).